Skip to main content

 Supportive Oncology

 Supportive Oncology is a comprehensive suite of services designed to improve the quality of life, quality of care, and outcomes for patients with cancer.
-Supportive Oncology services are integrated into the Rush University Cancer Center and are designed specifically to enhance the health and well-being of our patients and their caregivers.
+Supportive Oncology services are integrated into the RUSH MD Anderson Cancer Center and are designed specifically to enhance the health and well-being of our patients and their caregivers.
 We work at the intersection of physical, psychological, social, and behavioral aspects of the cancer experience for both patients and caregivers across disease sites and across the cancer continuum (from prevention through end of life).
 The mission of the supportive oncology program is to: 1) decrease distress and improve quality of life using evidence-informed practices; 2) connect people with the resources they need; and 3) decrease symptom burden associated with cancer or its treatment.

 Rehabilitation Psychology